Hands down my favourite breakfast is pancakes. Although scrambled eggs & avo on sourdough comes pretty close.

 Hope you have a lovely Friday leading into an even better weekend.
 I’ve got lots planned – this one’s meant to be sunny in Sydney!!
 Stay tuned for more recipes and adventures 🙂

 Thankfully its been warm, sunny weather in Sydney, and as we FINALLY turn into Summer and Uni has finished, I’ve been trying to catch up with all my friends whenever I can around work.
-For some reason (I’m not complaining) the most convenient thing has been brunch.

 I’ve been dotting around Sydney trying some good (and not so good) places.
 There are a couple I would highly recommend.